oliviawestmacottssw/SSW.Rules.Content/rules/scheduling---do-you-have-a-consistent-naming-convention-for-your-bookings/rule.md

 The project name (in parentheses) is optional and only used if there is more than one project happening simultaneously.

-You can have 1 or many names, dep​ending on the booking
+You can have 1 or many names, depending on the booking

-Go to ACME Corp​​
+Go to ACME Corp
 Work onsite for ACME Corp
 Mehmet working at ACME Corp

-Figure: Bad example - all inconsistent​ and hard to read​​​ ACME Corp - Mehmet
+Figure: Bad example - all inconsistent and hard to read ACME Corp - Mehmet
  ACME Corp - Mehmet, Dan
 ACME Corp (SharePoint) - Dan